Skip to main content

 Hannah specializes in monitoring, evaluation, and learning for international development projects.

 Hannah is a monitoring, evaluation, and learning (MEL) and research expert with 10 years of experience supporting international development programs.
 Her work includes technical assistance on MEL topics such as theories of change, indicators, evaluation design and management, and complexity-aware MEL.
 She employs mixed-methods design, data collection, and analysis in research and evaluations.
-Hannah has supported projects and evaluations in areas including democracy and governance, transparency, access to justice, civil society, resilience, youth development, gender, and Indigenous Peoples.
+Hannah has supported projects and evaluations in areas including democracy and governance, transparency, access to justice, civil society, resilience, youth development, women's participation, and Indigenous Peoples.
 She has extensive experience in Latin America and the Caribbean and has also worked on projects in Southeast Asia, Eastern Europe, East Africa, and the Pacific.

 Prior to joining NORC, Hannah worked at a USAID implementing partner, Checchi and Company Consulting, Inc., where she performed program management and MEL tasks for democracy and governance projects in Guatemala, El Salvador, Colombia, and Mexico.
 As a consultant with the World Bank’s Poverty and Inequality Practice in the East Asia and Pacific region, she co-authored a report on women’s economic empowerment in the Philippines and conducted quantitative analysis for several projects.
 Additionally, she has provided graduate-level support for MEL activities in Vietnam—where she supported Social Impact’s USAID/Vietnam Learns program—and Uganda, where she reworked the theory of change and designed a M&E system for local NGO, The Recreation Project.